10 Software Engineering Podcasts

 Can I be a software engineer if I don’t like math?
 While math can be helpful in software engineering, not all roles require advanced math skills.
 Many software engineering positions focus more on coding, problem-solving, and software development rather than complex mathematics.
 You can find roles that align with your math preferences.

-See also 10 Best VFX Software for Beginners
+See also 10 Best Software for Music Production Windows

 How hard is it to become a software engineer with no experience?
 It can be challenging to break into the field without prior experience, but it’s not impossible.
 Building a strong portfolio of personal projects and participating in open-source contributions or internships can help you gain the necessary experience to land your first software engineering job.